vdurham/Charitable-Donation-Project/README.md

 ## Acknowledgments
 The Giving Tuesday Data Commons is the reason why a project like this is possible.
 Please check out the published 990 data that they curate and maintain here: https://990data.givingtuesday.org/

-This project was motivated by Mimi Brown, who wanted to facilitate transparency for private foundation charitable giving in her local area.